Yes No Share to Facebook

 The term "highway" under the Municipal Act, 2001, which also includes the term "roadway", involves elements of the roadway beyond just roadway surfaces and includes boulevards, sidewalks, ditches, and signage; and accordingly, a municipality may be liable for injury or damage that arises from a failure to maintain signs.

-NOTE: A significant number of online searches for “lawyers near me” or “best lawyer in” frequently indicate a desire for prompt and competent legal assistance rather than a specific job title.
-In Ontario, licensed paralegals are governed by the same Law Society that manages lawyers and have the authority to represent clients in specific litigation matters.
-Skills in advocacy, legal analysis, and procedural expertise are essential to this function.
-Access Ontario Legal Services provides legal representation within its licensed boundaries, focusing on strategic positioning, evidence preparation, and persuasive advocacy to secure efficient and favourable results for clients.
+NOTE: A substantial quantity of online searches featuring “lawyers close to me” or “top lawyer in” frequently indicates a need for prompt, adept legal assistance rather than a specific designation.
+In Ontario, accredited paralegals fall under the same regulatory body as lawyers and are empowered to represent clients in certain legal disputes.
+Core to this function are advocacy, legal assessment, and procedural expertise.
+Access Ontario Legal Services provides legal representation within its authorised domain, focusing on strategic positioning, evidence preparation, and compelling advocacy aimed at securing efficient and favourable outcomes for clients.